City turns to a tried and true supplier for the latest technology when dogged with pump station clogging problems.

 The Concertor system was installed and began operation in July 2015.
 During installation, the city would not allow modification to the existing control panel.
 The existing motor starter and pump protection had to remain in place in the event the old pump had to be reinstalled.
 Concertor does not require these items to operate, so slight modifications were required to make it work with the existing station controls.
 Regardless, installation was smooth, and it took only a few hours to install the pump and control.
 No consulting engineering firm was used.
 The Flygt Eng.
 Group sized the new system based on information provided by Crystal Lake.

-Since installation, inspections have revealed very little sediment and grit buildup.
-Also, varying start levels have prevented grease ring buildup in the station – a great benefit.
-Crystal Lake staff previously performed the onerous task of station cleanout every three to four months; the new system did not require cleanout for eight months.
-The city estimates that the cost of two workers, two hours of work and the rental of a vacuum truck to be $800 to $1,000.
+Since installation, inspections have revealed very little sediment and grit build up.
+Also, varying start levels have prevented grease ring build up in the station, a great benefit.
+Crystal Lake staff previously performed the onerous task of station clean out every three to four months.
+The new system did not require clean out for eight months.
+The city estimates that the cost of two workers, two hours of work, and the rental of a vacuum truck to be $800 to $1,000.
+You do the math.
 Finally, all clogging issues have been eliminated.